mmolero/borehole-pyopencl/README.md

-f you use borehole-pyopencl code in your research, we would appreciate the citation of the following article:

 ###Borehole-pyopencl

+if you use borehole-pyopencl code in your research, we would appreciate the citation of the following article:

 **"Simulation of sonic waves along a borehole in heterogeneous formation: Accelerating 2.5-D finite differences using PyOpenCL"**, Ursula Iturrarán-Viveros, Miguel Molero, Computer & Geosciences 56, 2013, 161-169